HeyHeyChicken/DeviceIPAddress/README.md

 ## Features

-- It will allow your assistant to roll a die (give you a number between 1 and 6).
+- It will allow you to know your assistant IP address.

 ## Support and contribution